fbpx

 The pre-Alpine part of this region, from the Drôme in the south of the Vercors to the Baronnies in front of Mont Ventoux, is already the gateway to Provence and the Mediterranean, and the drier, harsher landscapes are even closer to those of Haute Provence evoked by Giono than those of the high valleys of the Savoy region, evoked by Frison-Roche.

 Finally, when you think that the Alps rhyme with greenery, dark fir forests, wooden chalets and roclette evenings, a visit to the Southern Alps, whether in the Ecrins, Ubaye or Mercantour, will remind you that the Alps have a multitude of different territories, each more beautiful than the last.
+Each region of the Alps offers its own specific mountain vacation opportunities.

-The Northern French Alps.
+On vacation in the Northern French Alps.

 AlpAddict in the Northern Alps